 The goal of the Center for Student Involvement is to enhance and stimulate the overall educational experience of students through the development of, exposure to and participating in social, cultural diversity and educational programs.
 The CSI office is willing to work with faculty to facilitate programs, which will en-hance the co-curricular experience of the student.

 Faculty members also have a unique opportunity to serve as advisors to student organizations.
 This is a wonderful experience for students to work with faculty outside of the classroom, gaining valuable knowledge from their expertise.
 CSI serves as a resource to all advisors, providing workshops on policies and procedure as well as a sounding board when tackling issues within the student organizations.
 This experience also allows faculty members the opportunity to connect with students in a more relaxed, informal atmosphere building relationship that last long after graduation.

 Faculty and staff members are encouraged to attend the many programs sponsored by CSI, including the various trips to Broadway.
 All of our events are open to faculty and staff.
-Faculty and staff members can opt to receive “In the Loop”, a weekly email providing information on campus programming.
-Faculty and staff members are encouraged to visit the Center for Student Involvement website to receive more information about other services including Greek Life, Commuter Life, Civic and Voter Engagement and the Volunteer Resource Center.
+Faculty and staff members can opt to receive “In the Loop,” a weekly email providing information on campus programming.
+Faculty and staff members are encouraged to visit the CSI Web site: www.montclair.edu/csi, to receive more information about other services including Greek Life, Student Activities, Commuter Life, Voter & Civic Engagement and the Volunteer Center.